All Episodes

 We're back at it, folks.

-And the World Trade Center, nobody's denying the planes hit.
+In the World Trade Center, nobody's denying the planes hit.

 The 9-11 truthers believe that planes hitting high up in the building as they did are not enough to bring the buildings down.

-They believe that the planes being flown into the building was done on purpose, and then there were charges and dynamo, whatever it was strategically placed inside each building that were then detonated after the planes hit to bring the buildings down.
+They believe that the planes being flown into the building was done on purpose, and then there were charges and dynamo, whatever it was, strategically placed inside each building that were then detonated after the planes hit to bring the buildings down.

 They can't tell you why.